 #1.
 Supply Chain Issues

-Due to the events of 2021 and 2022, global supply chains are kinked in many areas.
+Due to COVID-19 and other events of 2021 and 2022, global supply chains are kinked in many areas.
 Additionally, experts predict the impact to have a lasting effect on metal fabrication.
 Businesses and consumers have already noticed widespread shortages of essential materials and goods.

 Meanwhile, inflation rates have scared away many buyers, worsening supply chain disruptions.
 Some vendors have been forced to offer steep discounts on surplus inventory.
 The continual depletion could also mean higher steel prices in the future.